wp-plugins/shutto/readme.txt

 == Description ==

-"shutto" is a service for authoring and optimization from PC Website to smartphone site.
+shutto is a service for authoring and optimization from PC Website to smartphone site.
 This plugin makes it easy to convert your WordPress into a smartphone site.

 shutto (Japanese Only)